 Dynamics of neuronal and vascular networks underlying memory processing

-ANDELKOVIC Vojislav (technician) BIENDON Nathalie (TCE) BONTEMPI Bruno (researcher) DUFFAU Céline (PhD student) HAMBUCKEN Anne (engineering assistant) MACREZ Nathalie (researcher) MEYRAND Pierre (researcher) MOREL Jean-Luc (researcher) NICOLE Olivier ( researcher)
+GROS Alexandra (post-doctoral research) FEVRE Murielle (engineering assistant) ANDELKOVIC Vojislav (technician) BONTEMPI Bruno (researcher) DUFFAU Céline (PhD student) HADZIBEGOVIC Senka (post-doctoral research) HAMBUCKEN Anne (engineering assistant) MOREL Jean-Luc (researcher) NICOLE Olivier ( researcher)

 For any further information, please contact Dr. Bruno BONTEMPI.